johngarrett/TileGame/README.txt

+#Tile Game
+This was my first and only major Java project.

+I used Java.AWT for the graphics which I was told is what makes the game run poorly.

+I do NOT intend to revist this program ever again.

+<b> This is what I sent to my teacher:</b>

 The RES folder is required to get the game running.
 Since canvas only lets me upload files and not folders, you will have to add all the .png files into a folder called textures within a folder called Res.
 Secondly, you will have to put world1.txt into a folder called worlds within the same Res folder.